-What’s the best tips and advice for new real estate agents?
+What are the best tips and advice for new real estate agents in 2023?

 There really isn’t one right answer.
 Real Estate Agents have different talents.
 Your talent might be technology and social media.

 Another agent might be a former teacher and have a gift for really teaching the buying process to their clients.
 Maybe you don’t know how to use Facebook Ads but you do a great job at educating your clients which gets you a lot of referrals.

 The point is that we real estate agents can excel at different things and still have a successful career.

 We reached out to hundreds of licensed real estate agents in a few popular Facebook Groups for real estate agents and asked them this one question:

 What’s Your 1 Best Tip or Piece of Advice For New Real Estate Agents?

 Here are their responses plus a few bonus worst real estate agent advice answers:

 - Determine your USP and run with it.
 Be different.
 (Randy A.) For those that don’t know, that’s Unique Selling Proposition.
 That’s what sets you apart from everyone else.
 Own your differences and carry yourself with confidence and conviction.
 You’ll be unstoppable.
 (Nathan H.)